 Another show of your good faith as a borrower is to pay interest on the loan.

 At every stage, you have to be realistic about your loan and ensure you don’t borrow more than you can afford to repay.
 Your relationship will depend on it.
-That’s why Loving says borrowers should only agree to terms they think they can uphold.

 If you’re worried you’ll hit bumps down the road or be unable to repay the loan at any point, that’s a red flag.
 Go back to the drawing board and rework your agreement until you’re confident you can uphold your end.